 Again, this does not factor for uses outside of snow, ease of use, type of sites where you need to use the equipment, or anything else; this is purely a mathematical analysis that can be applied to your own company’s situation and needs.

-Tractors definitely get better fuel economy at top speed than the loaders do.
+Tractors definitely get better fuel economy than the loaders do.
 This is a simple relationship between gear drive vs hydrostatic.
 This is an important consideration if you do a lot of roading between sites.

 The tractors have far fewer grease points to maintain than the loaders do.
 Besides the 3-point hitch grease points, tractors have only four requiring service every 100 hours.
 This could be a consideration for loaders that might sit on site since some grease point should be greased every 10-25 hours.
 Either your operators need to do it, or you have to send someone out to your sites to keep the machines properly greased and maintained.